CharanSandha/Student-helper/README.md

 **Professional rewrite:**
 “Aim to reduce the consumption of packaged and heavily processed foods, opting instead for fresh ingredients whenever feasible.”

+**Most similar docs:**
+-Provides semantic search over a knowledge base of articles using embeddings and FAISS.
+-Accepts a new article (text or URL) and returns the most similar articles already in the database.
+-Filters self-matches or near-duplicate entries to ensure relevant results.
+-Helps users quickly discover related content without manually browsing the entire knowledge base.

 ## Features
 -Summarization using MapReduce
 -Translation to multiple languages
 -FAISS vectorstore for Q&A
--Text rewriting for different audiences, tones, and purposes
+-Text rewriting for different audiences, tones, and purposes -Find most similar docs easily

 ## Future Directions
 - Multi-format support (PDFs, Word, images)